-EWI's manager comments that the company has benefited from very strong adoption of its calcium cracking technology in the field of arterial plaque removal.
-It says that ShockWave's miniature sonicator breaks arterial plaques in a more controlled way than the traditional approach which tends to scar the plaques.
-Reflecting this, it believes that Shockwave's treatment is becoming the fundamental technology for treating cardiovascular plaques.
+This company has benefited from very strong adoption of its calcium cracking technology in the field of arterial plaque removal.
+Its miniature sonicator breaks arterial plaques in a more controlled way than the traditional approach which tends to scar the plaques.
+Shockwave's treatment is becoming the fundamental technology for treating cardiovascular plaques.
 The company moved significantly into profitability during its last financial year and is growing strongly (revenue growth of 107% for the 2022 financial year).